Video Tips

-Ever wonder how YouTubers present complex topics so smoothly without faltering or losing their train of thought?
-While we like the theory of them being magicians with superhuman communication skills, that’s hardly the case.
+Ever wonder how your favorite YouTubers or marketing speakers present complex topics so smoothly without faltering or losing their train of thought?
+While we like the theory of them being magicians with superhuman communication skills, it’s hardly the case.
 Their secret is much simpler — a good video script.

-Knowing how to write video scripts and mastering that skill will inevitably result in better, more sophisticated videos.
-Whether you’re planning to write a plot for a 2-minute explainer video or a 40-minute documentary, there are certain steps you should take.
+How to write a video script?
+Mastering that skill will inevitably result in better-structured videos.
+Whether you’re planning to write a script for a 2-minute explainer video or a 40-minute documentary, there are certain steps you should follow.

-In this blog post, you’ll find ten steps to write compelling scripts and a shortcut, in case your time is strictly limited.
+In this blog post, you’ll find 9 steps to writing compelling video scripts and a video script template to assist you with the process.
 Let’s begin!

 You’re probably starting off with a rough idea of your video’s topic and purpose, i.e., what the video is going to be about and why you’re making it.
 This is a great starting point, as the first stage of scriptwriting only aims to solidify your initial plan by specifying the video topic and your main goal(s).